George Lloyd (bishop of Chester): Bishop of Sodor and Man

 He was consecrated as Bishop of Sodor and Man in 1600.
 Although this bishopric was not a lucrative one, and he even commented on the "smallness of the Bishopricke".
 Despite this, the appointment was a significant promotion and stepping stone to a more prominent position in England.

 Like most of his predecessors, Lloyd rarely visited the Isle of Man and there is only one recorded visit in 1603 where he attended a Consistory Court where several offenders against the spiritual law were punished.

-Although Lloyd did have a bishop's palace on the Isle of Man, some twenty miles north of the cathedral at Peel, he significantly refurbished a fashionable townhouse at Watergate Street in Chester.
+Although Lloyd did have a bishop's palace on the Isle of Man, some twenty miles north of the cathedral at Peel, he significantly refurbished a fashionable townhouse at Watergate Street in Chester, part of Chester Rows.

 Bishop of Chester

 In 1605 he exchanged the seat of Sodor and Man for that of Chester, the Chester Cathedral and was consecrated in January.
 A former lecturer at Chester Cathedral, he was tolerant of Puritan views in his diocese.

-During his tenure as Bishop of Chester, he reversed the anti-Puritan policies of his predecessor Richard Vaughan.
-In local politics, he opposed Robert Whitby, a nominee of Lord Ellesmere as clerk of the Pentice, who was building a family factional position in the city.
+During his tenure as Bishop of Chester, he reversed the anti-Puritan policies of his predecessor Richard Vaughan, who was Bishop of London.
+His successor as Bishop of Chester was Thomas Morton, who had residence at Durham Castle as Prince-Bishop of Durham, and later at Belvoir Castle under Roger Manners, 5th Earl of Rutland.

+In local politics, he opposed Robert Whitby, a nominee of Lord Ellesmere, the Lord Chancellor, as clerk of the Pentice, who was building a family factional position in the city.
+His residence in Chester was at Bishop Lloyd's House.

 He died 1 August 1615, and was buried in Chester cathedral, where he is commemorated by a mural inscription.
 In the year of his death he bought Pant Iocyn, near Wrexham, formerly the residence of the Almer family, which remained the home of his family till 1634.

+The estate was from the Almers who married with the son of Sir William Gerard, a cousin of Sir Gilbert Gerard.